-For tax purposes, most trusts are considered taxable where the trustee is situated.
-For NING and DING trusts, a common answer is an institutional trust company.
-Trust investment and distribution committees should also not be residents.
-The facts, documents, and details matter, and states like California may well push back.
-However, doesn't the Supreme Court's North Carolina Dept. of Revenue v.
-Kimberley case help?
-The Court ruled that North Carolina's tax statute asserting jurisdiction on a foreign trust based solely on the residence of a beneficiary was too broad.
-But it is still constitutional for a state to taxed based on the residence of the trustee or cite of trust administration.
+Most trusts are considered taxable where the trustee is situated.
+For NING and DING trusts, a common answer is an institutional trust company located in a desirable place.
+Trust investment and distribution committees should also not be California residents.
+The facts, documents and details matter, and states like California may well push back.
+However, doesn't the Supreme Court's recent North Carolina case help?

+The Supreme Court ruled that North Carolina's tax statute asserting jurisdiction on a foreign trust based solely on the residence of a beneficiary was too broad.
+But it is still constitutional for a state to tax based on the residence of the trustee or cite of trust administration.
 Plus, who forms the trust matters.
 In the North Carolina case, the trust was formed by the taxpayer's father, and he was a resident of New York.
-The taxpayer (the daughter) was not the trustee and had no control over the trust.
-Plus, she didn't even receive any distributions from the trust in the years involved in the case.
-That made it a pretty compelling case for the Supreme Court to tell North Carolina it just couldn't tax her.
+The taxpayer in the case was the daughter, and she was not the trustee, nor did she have any control over the trust.

+In fact, she didn't even receive any distributions from the trust in the years involved in the case.
+That made her an appealing plaintiff to express outrage that North Carolina was taxing her.
+And it was a compelling situation for the Supreme Court to tell North Carolina it couldn't tax her.

-In contrast, many NING/DING trusts are formed by the person in the high tax state trying to avoid state tax, a person in California, for example.
+In contrast, many NING/DING trusts are formed by the person in the high-tax state trying to avoid state tax, a person in California, for example.
 And then there's the distribution question, as some NING/DING trusts do anticipate that the settlor might receive distributions.
 The administration can be touchy too, as some NING/DING trusts include the settlor/beneficiary as a member of a distribution committee that exercises control over trust distributions.

 Depending on the facts of the NING/DING trust, therefore, the Supreme Court's ruling seems pretty limited.
 In fact, the case is limited to the handful of states that use beneficiary residence as the sole factor for determining the state's taxing jurisdiction.
-The Court says its ruling should not impact states that consider beneficiary residence as only one of several factors for determining their jurisdiction to tax.
+The court says its ruling should not impact states that consider beneficiary residence as only one of several factors for determining their jurisdiction to tax.
 Interestingly, California is one of five states identified in the case that establishes jurisdiction based entirely on the beneficiary's residence.

 Even here, though, the opinion carves out California's tax statute as an issue to resolve at a later date.
 California law only allows the state to assert jurisdiction based solely on the beneficiary residence when the beneficiary's interest is not contingent (such as not subject to the discretion of a trustee).
 The North Carolina case involved a trustee who had discretion to control distributions, or to not make distributions at all.
-Thus, the Court saved for later the question whether a beneficiary's residence alone is sufficient when a beneficiary's interest is not contingent.
+Thus, the court saved for later the question whether a beneficiary's residence alone is sufficient when a beneficiary's interest is not contingent.